 Vol.35, Issue No.1788 (31st March 1905), p.376.

 Bell News was the first journal solely devoted to ringing.
 It appeared monthly from February 1881 until April 1882 and then weekly until 25 December 1915.
-Early issues can be accessed below and further issues will be added in due course.
+All issues can be accessed below.

 Note that when using the index, which uses ‘Year/Page No’ references, some references can occur in two volumes.
 For example ’83/317′ to ’83/420′ occur in both Volume 1 and Volume 2.

-Bell News is also available on DVD in one pdf file per volume.
+Bell News is also available on DVD on application.

 Campanology (16 September 1896 – 10 March 1897)